General Relativistic Calculations for White Dwarf Stars: Conclusions

-We took account of the neutronization by using Eq.\ (\ref{eq:twentythree}) obtained on the basis of Salpeter's arguments and calculated the onset density for inverse beta-decay for different compositions of the star (shown in Column~4 of Table~2).
-We found that stars composed of lighter elements ($^4_2$He and $^{12}_{\ 6}$C) are more stable than those composed of heavier elements ($^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, $^{32}_{16}$S and $^{56}_{26}$Fe).
-The onset for inverse beta decay is found to start before reaching the onset of gravitaional instability in the heavier elements.
-The maximum stable mass we obtained by solving TOV equations for these stars ($1.397\,M_\odot$ for $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, $^{32}_{16}$S and $1.204\,M_\odot$ for $^{56}_{26}$Fe) no longer can be indentified as the limiting masses.
-In the last column of Table~2, we list the maximum stable mass by solving the TOV equations corresponding to the central densities for neutronization thresholds.
+We took account of neutronization by using Eq.\ (\ref{eq:twentythree}) obtained on the basis of Salpeter's arguments.
+The onset density $\rho_\beta$ so obtained for inverse $\beta$-decay for different compositions of the star are shown in Column~5 of Table~3.
+A comparison with $\rho_c^{\rm TOVS}$ (shown in Column~3 of Table~3) indicates that stars composed of lighter elements ($^4_2$He and $^{12}_{\ 6}$C) are more stable than those composed of heavier elements ($^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, $^{32}_{16}$S and $^{56}_{26}$Fe).
+The onset of inverse $\beta$ decay is found to start before reaching the onset of gravitational instability in the white dwarfs composed of heavier elements.
+The maximum stable mass $M_c^{\rm TOVS}$ obtained by solving the TOV equations coupled with Salpeter EoS for these stars (as given in column~6 of Table~3) no longer can be identified as their critical masses.
+Consequently for these stars, we solve the TOV equations coupled with Salpeter EoS corresponding to the central densities $\rho_\beta$ to obtain the maximum stable mass $M_\beta^{\rm TOVS}$ as shown in the seventh column of Table~3.

-Mass distribution of a large number of white dwarf stars with a wide range of masses, including low and massive stars, were ploted by various researchers \cite{bergeron, kepler}.
-The most massive non-magnetic white dwarf observed was LHS4033 \cite{dahn, bergeron, kepler} which was predicted to have an oxygen-neon core with a mass in the range of $1.318$---$1.335\,M_\odot$.
-This range of mass values is consistent with our calculations as we see from the last column of Table 2.
+Mass distribution of a large number of white dwarf stars with a wide range of masses, including low and massive stars, were plotted by \cite{bergeron} and \cite{kepler}.
+The most massive non-magnetic white dwarf observed was LHS4033 [\cite{dahn, bergeron, kepler}] which was predicted to have an oxygen-neon core with a mass in the range of $1.318$---$1.335M_{\odot}$.
+This range of mass values is compatible with our calculations as we see from the seventh column of Table 3.

+However, recent observations of type Ia supernova (SNe Ia) admit white dwarfs with masses as high as $2.3-2.6M_{\odot}$. \cite{Howell2006} argued that the over-luminosity and low expansion velocities around SN 2003fg white dwarf could be explained if it assumed to have a mass greater than $1.44M_{\odot}$. \cite{Hicken2007} presented SN2006gz as a possible SNe Ia candidate that was identified with similar properties. \cite{Scalzo2010} estimated the total mass of SN 2007if progenitor to be in the range $2.2-2.6M_{\odot}$. \cite{Silverman2011} suggested another member of SNe Ia class, SN2009dc, with similar peculiarities, possibly formed from the merger of two white dwarfs.